OmarZayed98/Pisecure/README.md

 # Pisecure
 This project was developed by Omar Zayed and Vanessa Lama.
-We recieved a lot of help from the online tutorials offered by pyimagesearch This is a raspberry pi  face recognition program that notifies that with email notification and annouces it with a speaker. it also streams to local ip address.
+We recieved a lot of help from the online tutorials offered by pyimagesearch.

+This is a raspberry pi  face recognition program that notifies that with email notification and annouces it with a speaker. it also streams to local ip address.